Skip to main content

 Interdisciplinary & skills-based optional, maximum of 2 toward diploma

 The Cambridge AICE Diploma is awarded at three levels: Pass, Merit and Distinction.
 Students receive the Cambridge AICE Diploma certificate in addition to their Cambridge International AS & A Level exam results.
-For an overview, view the Cambridge AICE Diploma Fact Sheet (PDF, 1MB).
-Learn more about the Cambridge International AICE Diploma.
+For an overview, view the Cambridge AICE Diploma Fact Sheet (PDF, 252KB).
+Learn more about the Cambridge AICE Diploma.

 Cambridge IGCSE